 Now let us look, this is a chart from the most popular Messianic barley searcher.
 We are not going to mention him by name, but I ask you please to join us in praying for him.
 We do not want to mention his name because we would like him to repent, we would like him to recognize that what he is doing is wrong, we would like him to repent of his sun-worship.
 So, again this is the most popular Messianic barley searcher and let us compare here to what is going on.

-So, the Pharisees (or the rabbis) tell us that you cannot have a Passover before the spring equinox.
-The rabbis would put their Passover date here or then on. [see chart].
+The Pharisees (or the rabbis) tell us that you cannot have a Passover before the spring equinox.
+The rabbis would put their Passover date here or then on. (see chart).
 But now notice what this brother has done.
 So, here is the spring equinox which you could also call the equilux.
 This brother puts it four days in advance where he puts the equilux on the 16th and 17th of March and then he says that the Passover cannot take place before that.
 So, the Passover must take place after the spring equilux (or the spring equinox).

 Equilux is equal light with night.
 Equinox is equal night with light, it is the same thing.

 So, he has got the Eurasian Banded Dove, he expects to see them here.
-He expects to see fig trees from March the 7th through the 20th.
+He expects to see fig trees in a specific stage (blooming, budding, etc.) from March the 7th through the 20th.
 Then he expects to see a traditional white stork migration.
-He expects to see grapes from the 10th to the 20th then he says the swifts are always here in the land of Israel by now.
+He expects to see grapes also in a specific stage (blooming, budding, etc.) from the 10th to the 20th, as if plant behavior is supposed to be schedulable on a solar, sun-centric calendar that includes the Equinox (or Equilux).
+Then he says the swifts are always here in the land of Israel by now.
 Are any of these things commanded in Scripture?
 Does Yahweh tell us to do any of these things?
 Or are these commandments that he has simply added to Yahweh’s word?

 Okay, so what is he worshiping and serving?
 Is he worshiping (worth shipping) and serving the one true Elohim as the one to tell him what to do and what not to do?
 Or is he adding things of his own volition?
 Is he guilty of paying an idolatry?
 Is he guilty of self-idolatry and self-worship, by elevating his own commandments equal to the level of Yahweh Elohim, just like the rabbis do?
 It is a good question, and we hope he will ask it.